 To buy Bitcoin safely and securely, it is important to select a reputable crypto exchange or platform that complies with local regulations and laws.
 Here are a few considerations to take on board before buying Bitcoin on an exchange:

-- Trusted and regulated: Using a local exchange is a smart decision when buying or selling Bitcoin.
+- Trusted and regulated exchange: Using a local exchange is a smart decision when buying or selling Bitcoin.
 To operate within the country, the exchange will need to abide by the Government's laws and regulations.

 - Deposit options: The exchange should accept a preferred payment option to fund an account.
 The most common methods are bank transfers, wire transfers, PayPal, credit/debit cards or a cryptocurrency wallet.
 Each option will have varying payment fees, minimum and maximum limits and transfer speeds to be aware of.

 - Fees: There are several different fees to be aware of.
 Depositing funds such as fiat currencies will usually incur a payment charge.
 Depending on the exchange, payment method and the amount, the fees can be a fixed amount or a percentage.
 The other major cost is the trading fee which can be as high as 2.99% per transaction.
-The major crypto exchanges are the best choices as they can offer zero fiat deposit fees and low trading fees from 0.1%
+The major crypto exchanges are the best choices as they can offer zero fiat deposit fees and low trading fees from 0.1%.
+There is also a withdrawal fee to transfer Bitcoin to an external wallet.

 - Secure wallet: Bitcoin purchases on a centralized exchange will be held by the platform until it is transferred to a personal wallet.
 To minimize the risk of fraudulent account access, the exchange should at a minimum include 2 Factor Authentication (2FA) for login and withdrawals and utilize a combination of hot and cold wallets.
 Some exchanges even provide insurance on stored Bitcoin.